ahgraber/AIMLbling-about/hugo/content/blog/the-ai-treadmill-2024/index.md

 **By the numbers** <!-- markdownlint-disable-line MD036 -->

-In 2024, the AI Treadmill comprised approximately 101 emails linking to 2000 different articles, posts, code repos, documentation sites, or whitepapers.
+In 2024, the AI Treadmill comprised ~100 emails linking to ~2000 different articles, posts, code repos, documentation sites, or whitepapers.
-37% (743) of these are papers hosted on arxive.org; 162 are social media posts (LinkedIn, Twitter/X), 150 are Github repos, 52 are discussions on HackerNews, and at least 45 are hosted on Medium.
+38% (757) of these are papers hosted on [arxiv.org](https://arxiv.org); 85 are social media posts (LinkedIn, Twitter/X), 154 are Github repos, 53 are discussions on HackerNews, and at least 50 are hosted on Medium or Substack.

-{{% details title="AI Treadmill, 2024" closed="true" %}}

-In (roughly) temporal order of inclusion in AI Treadmill newsletter (deduplication may have thrown off the order here and there):
+[**Here**](./treadmill_2024.csv) are all of the links, in (roughly) temporal order of inclusion in AI Treadmill newsletter (deduplication may have thrown off the order here and there)

-{{< table path="treadmill.csv" header="true" caption="AI Treadmill, 2024" >}}

-{{% /details %}}

 ## Thoughts / Lessons Learned